|ml1.org.uk||The ML/I macro processor|

 In summary, ML/I is a general purpose macro processor.
 For more details, particularly if you are a newcomer to ML/I, you may like to start finding out more by looking at the What is ML/I? section first.
 Use the links on the sidebar to select other pages at any time.

 There is also some material on other macro processors, which will no doubt be of interest to some.

 ML/I is an exceedingly long-lived program.
 It was first implemented by Peter Brown at the University of Cambridge in 1966 (see History of ML/I), yet is still frequently requested both by former users and by new ones.
 It has undergone remarkably few changes in its life; this fact is a testament to its original excellent design (though its age is revealed, perhaps, by an emphasis on 'goto' statements).

-This site was built by, and is maintained by, Bob Eager who has been using and implementing ML/I for over thirty-five years.
+This site was built by, and is maintained by, Bob Eager who has been using and implementing ML/I since 1972.
 Bob can be contacted via these pages if you would like more information.

 This site is copyright